meganza/web-template-grayscale/README.md

 pupper - https://www.pexels.com/photo/animal-bandana-blur-canine-239331/
 hooman - https://www.pexels.com/photo/adult-beautiful-blur-bokeh-273037/

 Button hover will come from https://freebiesupply.com/blog/css-button-hover-effects/.
-I don't exactly know which one exactly but I'll update this when everything gets specific already.
 Social media icons https://codepen.io/Deadlymuffin/pen/hGiqo/

+Note: the hover/overlay thing for the "gallery" is still pretty wonky when resized.

 This is made with Yeoman-webapp and bootstrap!